 5) People can mistakenly think of themselves as being simply “bad with money.”
 For example, do you bank your paychecks, budget well, and spend with restraint–but still go into debt?
 Surprisingly, many people don’t see that they save so well that their friends and family come to rely on them, always asking for financial assistance.
 The issue is not being “bad with money” but perhaps being too generous.
 There is, therefore, more value in taking a course on setting good boundaries versus one on budgeting.

 6) Are your financial goals specific enough?
 Try using the SMART(ER) (Specific-Measurable-Actionable-Realistic-Timeline-Extra Realistic) system.
 A vague goal may be to “pay off my debt.”
 A better goal might be: “By February 1, I will meet with a credit counselor to determine best strategies and plan to pay off $300 of debt per month over the next 10 months, to total $3000 paid by Dec 31.”

-Money Habitudes is the leading conversation-starter to get people thinking and talking about money in a fun, nonjudgmental way.
-Appropriate for individuals, couples and groups, Money Habitudes is a training and learning tool that works like a card game.
-It is available for adults, young adults, teens and Spanish speakers.
-Therapists, counselors, educators and financial planners use Money Habitudes and the cards are employed as a stand-alone activity or in conjunction with programs on: financial literacy, relationships, life skills, investing, careers, conflict resolution, and fatherhood, premarital and marriage education.
+Money Habitudes is the leading conversation starter to get people thinking and talking about money in a fun, nonjudgmental way.
+Appropriate for individuals, couples, and groups, Money Habitudes is a training and learning tool that works like a card game.
+It is available for adults, young adults, teens, and Spanish speakers.
+Therapists, counselors, educators, and financial planners use Money Habitudes and the cards are employed as a stand-alone activity or in conjunction with programs on financial literacy, relationships, life skills, investing, careers, conflict resolution, fatherhood, premarital and marriage education.
 Solomon is a popular speaker on the psychology of money.
 She received the 2009 Smart Marriages Impact Award and was also named Educator of the Year (2006) by the Association of Financial Planning and Counseling Education.